jgoalby/jgoalby.github.io/games/template/readme.md

 - Clean up manifest if possible.
 What fields and icons etc are really needed.

 - Start using _ for private variables
+- Need a version for the application.
+Can Github provide a version somehow?
+- Perhaps github can deploy or create a file that can be read in by the code?

 - Add ECS feature to the game
 - Do I need to look into state machines?